MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/shell/navigation.md

 There are two approaches to receiving navigation data:

 1. The class that represents the page being navigated to, or the class for the page's [`BindingContext`](xref:Xamarin.Forms.BindableObject.BindingContext), can be decorated with a [`QueryPropertyAttribute`](xref:Xamarin.Forms.QueryPropertyAttribute) for each query parameter.
-For more information, see [Query property attributes](#query-property-attributes).
+For more information, see [Process navigation data using query property attributes](#process-navigation-data-using-query-property-attributes).
 1. The class that represents the page being navigated to, or the class for the page's [`BindingContext`](xref:Xamarin.Forms.BindableObject.BindingContext), can implement the [`IQueryAttributable`](xref:Xamarin.Forms.IQueryAttributable) interface.
 For more information, see [Process navigation data using a single method](#process-navigation-data-using-a-single-method).

-### Query property attributes
+### Process navigation data using query property attributes

 Navigation data can be received by decorating the receiving class with a [`QueryPropertyAttribute`](xref:Xamarin.Forms.QueryPropertyAttribute) for each query parameter: